timboudreau/acteur/FAQ.md

 Additionally, `Dependencies` - the Giulius wrapper for the Guice injector - has a `shutdown()` method, which will shut down everything that uses it (i.e. closing thread pools and database connections).

 There is an experimental subproject of Giulius called `signalreload` which will allow you to shut down, reload and restart an Acteur server when the unix signal `HUP` is sent (similar to what NginX or Apache do), which works on Linux but not on Solaris/Illumos.

+#### What files are generated from annotations?

+Code and metadata is generated liberally from annotations - that is why Acteur needs little explicit configuration or setup code.

+ - Giulius
+    - The `@Defaults` annotation causes properties files to be generated into `META-INF/settings`, which are loaded by `SettingsBuilder.addDefaultLocations()` or `SettingsBuilder.addDefaultsFromClasspath()`
+    - A `/META-INF/settings/namespaaces.list` file may be generated if you use the `@Namespace` annotation to name settings files (namespacing is experimental)
+ - Numble
+    - The `@Params` annotation causes `/META-INF/http/numble.list` to be generated listing all generated classes so they can be bound for injection
+    - It also causes a class named `$CLASS_WITH_ANNOTATIONParams` to be generated
+ - Acteur - `@HttpCall`
+     - Generates a page class named `$ACTEUR_CLASS_NAME__GenPage`
+     - Generates `/META-INF/http/pages.list` which lists page classes which are to be loaded by GenericApplication
+ - `@GuiceModule` can specify Guice modules which should be automatically added by GenericApplication if they're on the classpath
+ - `@ServiceProvider` - lists classes in `/META-INF/services` that should be available to ServiceLoader/Lookup